-The University of Bath is inviting applications for the following PhD project commencing in October 2022.
+The University of Bath is inviting applications for the following PhD project to commence as soon as possible (date to be agreed with the lead supervisor).

 Overview of the Research: